 The originals you receive with a subscription include:

 - Castle Rock

 You don’t need Hulu Live to watch any of these shows.
-A Hulu subscription for $5.99 per month provides you access to all Hulu originals.
+A basic subscription for $5.99 per month provides you access to all Hulu originals.

 Hulu vs Hulu Without Ads Comparison Chart

-Hulu offers a Hulu without commercials or Hulu without ads option.
+The streaming service offers two separate choices for its basic service: with or without commercials.
 It’s not really commercial-free however.
 Hulu without Ads costs $11.99 per month.

 You will still see some commercials before some shows.
 Hulu explains what no ads means on its site.